georchestra/georchestra/docs/admin_guide/rights_management/acl-gateway.en.md

+# Gateway

-# Filtering the access to a path, using roles
+## Filtering the access to a path, using roles

 The security-proxy is able to limit the access to a given path only for people belonging to a set of roles.
 This is configured in the geOrchestra datadir, in gateway/gateway.yaml